root-project/web/manual/root_macros_and_shared_libraries/index.md

    > **Note**
    >
-   > You can load multiple ROOT macros, as each ROOT macro has a unique name in the ROOT namespace.
+   > You can load multiple macros in the same ROOT session, as long as they don't have the same name.

 It is also possible to pass parameters directly to the macro function:
 ```